Chang'e 5: Extended mission

-After dropping off the return samples for Earth, the Chang'e 5 (CE-5) orbiter was successfully captured by the Sun-Earth L1 Lagrange point at 5:39 UTC, on 15 March 2021, and became the first Chinese spacecraft to orbit the Sun-Earth L1 Lagrange point.
+After dropping off the return samples for Earth, the Chang'e 5 (CE-5) orbiter was successfully captured by the Sun-Earth L1 Lagrange point at 5:39 UTC, on 15 March 2021, and became the first Chinese spacecraft to orbit the Sun–Earth L1 Lagrange point.
 The distance at the time of capture was about 936,700 kilometers from Earth and the orbiter entered an orbit with a period of about 6 months.
 On its 88-day journey to L1, mission control conducted 2 orbital maneuvers and 2 trajectory correction maneuvers.
 It made a lunar flyby in an extended mission on 9 September 2021.

 In January 2022, CE-5 left the L1 point for the lunar distant retrograde orbit (DRO) to conduct very-long-baseline interferometry tests in preparation for the next stage of China's Lunar Exploration Program.
 According to The Space Review (TSR), this maneuver was depicted in Chinese government and academic documents.
-In February 2022, Multiple amateur satellite trackers observed that CE-5 had entered DRO, which was the first spacecraft in history to utilize the orbit.
+In February 2022, multiple amateur satellite trackers observed that CE-5 had entered DRO, making it the first spacecraft in history to utilize the orbit.